Skip to main content

 401 Unauthorized - Missing API Key

-Solution: Include your API key in the X-Api-Key header.
+Solution: Include your API key as a Bearer token in the Authorization header.

 401 Unauthorized - Invalid API Key